Skip to content

 Dr Newsome-Chandler’s main research interests are in the fields of forensic linguistics, historical linguistics, epistolary studies, textual editing, and early Tudor history.

-She has a forthcoming scholarly edition of the Holograph Letters of Margaret Tudor, Queen of Scots (1489-1541) as part of the Royal Historical Society’s Camden Fifth Series.
+She has recently published a scholarly edition of The Holograph Letters of Margaret Tudor, Queen of Scots (1489-1541) as part of the Royal Historical Society’s prestigious Camden Fifth Series (published by Cambridge University Press).

 External activity